FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Simple_Text_Messaging/Readme.md

 The code block below is from the `faraday_msg.py` receiver class `MessageAppRx(object)` and the function `parsepacketfromdatagram()` performs the parsing of the recieved packets.
 The state machine diagram above was implemented into code as shown below.

 > Note: The state machine implementation is not strong and allows free movement to any state (i.e. END packet directly following a START packet).
+This may cause unintended operation in off nominal situations.

 ```python
  def parsepacketfromdatagram(self, datagram):